Counting the Cost of Vibe Coding

 What it does

-It currently supports four sources:
+It currently supports five sources:

 | Tool | Source format | Token quality |